Croquet: Where Wednesday Afternoons Start to Matter

 Between shots, you talk.
 About the game.
 About grandkids.
 About nothing in particular.
 The conversation is low-pressure.
 Nobody's networking.
 Nobody's performing.

 Over time, the people you play with become actual friends.
-The kind who notice when you're absent.
-The kind who text to check you're okay.
+They notice when you're absent.
+They text to check you're okay.

 Most clubs have a tea break halfway through.
 Someone brings biscuits.
 There's banter about who's playing well and who's blaming the lawn for their shots.
-It's gentle.
-It's fun.
-It's real.
+The banter's good.
+The biscuits help.

 What It Gives You